wp-plugins/somedia-video-ads/readme.txt

 Once your videos are live, the Scalable Video app will report how they are performing in real-time.
 Performance metrics include play rates, completion rates, minutes watched, social shares, leads captured, device/geographic breakdown and much more.

-= Everything’s Done Online: =
+= Everything's Done Online: =
-Ordering, creative control, collaboration and screening, plus deployment to YouTube channels and social networks – all done online.
+Ordering, creative control, collaboration and screening, plus deployment to YouTube channels and social networks - all done online.

 = North America-Wide Coverage: =
 Video ad production at any location in North America through our managed workforce.